 Picking Where to go and Researching

 So before you can plan your vacation you need to pick where you want to go and do some research (OK, a lot of research).
 Researching is my FAVORITE part.
 You know aside from actually going on the trip.
 You get to look at tons of pictures of the beautiful places and history that you will get to see.
-Having a passport or being able to get one in time for your trip will help deciding where to go.
+Having a passport or being able to get one in time for your trip will help to decide where to go.
 Luckily, we planned ahead and received our passports about two weeks after applying.

 We chose to go to Italy!
-(And to spend 3 days in Germany.)
+(And to spend 3 days in Germany.
+Click here for our complete guide to Germany.)
 See when we first started planning our trip (July 2016) we were planning to go in May 2017.
 Well, life happened so we pushed it back until September 2017.
 That’s when we found out that Oktoberfest starts in September.
 We chose Italy for multiple reasons.
 First, I’m Italian, my mother was born there and my Nonna has shared our family history all throughout my childhood.
 Its always been a dream of mine to go!
 Second, it’s freaking beautiful!
 I mean who wouldn’t want to go to Italy (rhetorical question because everyone wants to go.).
 All the history, culture, food, and beauty is overwhelming.
 Just be sure, wherever you chose to go, that you get a passport if you don’t already have one.
 After you decide where then you need to decide how long.

 We were lucky and started over a year before our trip so we went for 3 weeks.
 The length of your trip will greatly depend on your budget.
 Once you have a budget set, that’s where more research comes in.
 I found out while looking that it’s cheaper to vacation in Europe during off-peak months (late Sept-March) with the exception of Holidays of course.
 Now, you will want to book accommodations.